YYanovich/nft-store-frontend/README.md

 ## Features

 - **View NFTs**: Displays a grid of all available NFTs.
-- **Search**: Dynamically filters NFTs by name with a debounced search request to the backend.
 - **Create NFT**: A modal form allows users to upload an image and provide details to mint a new NFT.
 - **Responsive Design**: The layout adapts to different screen sizes.